-Source: WHO CRD, data updated June 23, 2022
+Source: WHO CRD, data updated June 16, 2022

 As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
-Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on the number of boosters administered per 100 people.
+Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on boosters administered per 100 people.
 This metric is more appropriate for boosters than percent of population since some countries are already offering 2nd or 3rd boosters to eligible individuals, depending on the country's policy.
 However, similar trends are emerging with boosters as with primary vaccination coverage.
-More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 7.2).
-Since the last data update, there was an increase in the number of booster doses administered across all income levels except for low-income.
-Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.
+More boosters have been administered in high-income countries with coverage decreasing with each income level.
 Figure 7.1.
-COVID-19 booster doses administered per 100 persons and total COVID-19 booster doses administered
+COVID-19 booster doses administered per 100 persons

-Source: WHO CRD and OWID, data updated July 4, 2022 Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Switzerland, Turkey, and the United Kingdom.
+Source: WHO CRD and OWID, data updated June 16, 2022 Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Switzerland, Turkey, and the United Kingdom.

-Source: WHO CRD, data updated July 4, 2022 Challenges to Reaching Coverage Goals
+Source: WHO CRD, data updated June 16, 2022 Challenges to Reaching Coverage Goals

 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor in 2022.
 However, supply remains an issue at the local level, particularly for low- and lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).
 For many countries, the primary challenge has shifted from lack of supply to capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-According to Our World In Data, only 16.4% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 78.2% in high-income countries (as of June 30, 2022).
+According to Our World In Data, only 14.4% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 75% in high-income countries (as of June 14, 2022).
 Low- and lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since the last data update, there have been no changes in percent of population fully vaccinated.
-Supply remains flagged as a concern for three countries: Gambia, Guinea, and Sudan.
+Since the last data update, Sierra Leone and South Sudan have had the greatest changes in percent of population fully vaccinated and daily vaccination rate, but still less than 1% change.
+Supply is only flagged as a concern for three countries: Gambia, Guinea, and Sudan.